Read our latest blog posts: Go to Press site

 Please find the button on the first screen of the app “Already registered?
 Log in here.”
 It is written with smaller letters and might be easy to miss.
 We will make it more user-friendly by time.

 Currently, Be My Eyes is only available for iOS, but we have plans of developing an Android version.
 If you wish to be amongst the first ones to get notified about it, please sign up at bemyeyes.com/android.
-We do not have plans about developing a Windows version.
-However, depending on the future direction, it might be a consideration.

 You are more than welcome to use our video, however, when doing so, please embed it.
 The video can be found on Vimeo.
 If you are not able to do so, you should provide a link to our website and the application in your description accompanying the video.
 You can format it in HTML or any other way you prefer.